alexgenin/chouca/README.md

 performance typically one or two orders of magnitude.

 Here are a few graphs that should help you judge what performance to expect from `chouca`.
-These curves represent the average performance across a few models taken from the literature:
+These curves represent the average single-thread performance across a few models taken from the literature:

 ![benchmark_results](./benchmarks_last_commit.png)